-The ASP.NET Core pivot table control organizes and summarizes business data and displays the result in a cross-table format.
+The ASP.NET Core Pivot Table is a powerful control used to organize and summarize business data and display the result in a cross-table format.
+It includes major functionalities such as data binding, drilling up and down, Excel-like filtering and sorting, editing, Excel and PDF exporting, several built-in aggregations, pivot table field list, and calculated fields.
 A high volume of pivot data can be loaded without any performance degradation using row and column virtualization.

 Allows users to load large amounts of raw data into the pivot engine, aggregate it, and view it on-demand through virtual scrolling options with ease.

 The ASP.NET Core pivot table accepts JSON array for data binding.
 It uses the data manager explicitly to handle remote data and data processing.

 You can bind an array of objects to the control to work smoothly in applications.

 Binding the ASP.NET Core pivot table with RESTful services allows data from any sources, including Excel and CSV files, SQL databases like Microsoft SQL, MySQL, and PostgreSQL, and collections like IEnumerable, IList, and array lists through services, which are consumed using the data manager explicitly.
 It supports various data adaptors such as JSON, OData, ODataV4, URL, and Web API for working with particular data services.